 Individual Savings Accounts or ISAs were introduced from 6th April 1999 and replaced personal equity plans (PEPs) and tax-exempt special savings accounts (TESSAs).
 What you can now old in ISAs you used to be able to hold in PEPs and TESSAs.
 By introducing ISAs the government of the day simplified the savings landscape.
 The bad news that came from this change was a general reduction in the amounts that could be saved or invested.

-No matter what the name the intention from any government is the same; to encourage us all to put some money aside for the future.
+No matter what the name, the intention from any government is the same; to encourage us all to put some money aside for the future.

 ISAs have gone through a few changes over the last few years; these have mainly centered on structure and contribution levels.
 Today ISAs are simple and easy to understand:

 Points to Note:

 - The above options are maximums, less could be invested and the annual allowance would not fully be utilized.